What is it?

 CrossFit, by design is broad, general and all inclusive.
 Its specialty is in not specializing, and its workouts elicit a maximal neuro-endocrine response from your body by taxing it to maximum capacity with variety, intensity, multiple joint, full body, and functional movements.

 Everyone!
 Many professional and elite athletes (cyclists, runners,

 triathletes, prize fighters, tennis players), military personnel, law

 enforcement (SWAT)…but also homemakers, grandmothers, managers….anyone looking for that next level of challenge in their fitness pursuits.

 Try it out!

 Most gyms require intro sessions, or “ramp up” programs that separate new athletes from the rest of the class.
-I used to do the intro sessions as a prerequisite, but what I have found is that the free week has worked much better as far as getting athletes comfortable with the gym, the flow of the class, and my expectations.
-I have found that the knowledge retained by the athlete, as well as the overall retention/motivation level has been greater as well.
+I used to do the intro sessions as a prerequisite, but what I have found is that the free sessions work much better as far as getting athletes comfortable with the gym, the flow of the class, and my expectations as a coach.
+I have found that the knowledge retained by the new athlete, as well as the overall retention/motivation level has been greater as well.

 For more information contact Ryan Garcia at 970-691-2309 or at email@example.com